aipavlo/vertica/README.md

-# There will be useful scripts for Vertica DB
+# There are useful scripts for Vertica DB